Community Health Overview

 Realizing institutions don’t work for you but against you is the first step of healing and saving your community.

-The Community Health Department works across various areas and issues that range from Food Justice to LGBTQQI awareness and advocacy to hospital-linked violence intervention and case management.
+In service to RYSE's Theory of Liberation, the Community Health Department works across various areas and issues that range from Food Justice to LGBTQQI awareness and advocacy to hospital-linked violence intervention and case management.

 All of these areas are informed by youth and community-identified priorities and needs.
 Programs and supports are implemented within public health and community organizing frameworks.
 Across all programs and supports, we address the social determinants of health and root causes of dis/ease in order to enliven healing, wellness, and justice for our communities.